 As well as traditional specialities, like cool beer (Hirschgarten serves the Augustiner variety), Obazda (a special cheese dish), pretzels or grilled fish, there is another extra special attraction here.
 Right next door to the beer garden, there is a small wildlife park – a real highlight for children who can get up close to the animals.

-Hirschgarten has been one of the most popular day trip destinations for Munichers since the end of the 18th century.
+Hirschgarten has been one of the most popular day trip destinations for Munichers since the end of the 18th century and is considered a combination of recreation area and gastronomy.
 In addition to the wildlife reserve, the park also has playgrounds, meadows, BBQ areas or small hills that are ideal for sledging in the winter.
+Adults can try curling on five courses from November to March.
 Every July, the park also draws in the crowds with its Magdalenenfest event, a small folk festival with fairground rides, sausage specialists and a wide array of stalls for shopping.

 Also interesting: There is nowhere better to enjoy the sunshine than in a beer garden – provided that you are familiar with the local customs.
 Ten survival tips.